morikaglobal/waterpipe_breakage_data_analysis/README.md

 I have documented all processes and achievements in this notebook with following steps:

-EDA
+-EDA

-Data cleaning
+-Data cleaning

-Analysis findings #1
+-Analysis findings #1

-Data Analysis of numerical variables Part 1
+-Data Analysis of numerical variables Part 1

-Analysis findings #2
+-Analysis findings #2

-Data Analysis of numerical variables Part 2
+-Data Analysis of numerical variables Part 2

-Data Analysis of categorial variable
+-Data Analysis of categorial variable

-Analysis findings #3
+-Analysis findings #3

-Correlation
+-Correlation

-Conclusion
+-Conclusion